 The Omaha road became controlled by the Chicago & North Western Railway upon formation in 1880.
 The Omaha Road was leased by the C&NW in 1957, and was outright merged in 1972.
 The C&NW continued to operate this as a main track until 1995, when it was purchased by Union Pacific.

 While the route to Cedar Falls was abandoned in 1902, the Menomonie spur lasted until 2002, when it was abandoned.

 Today, portions are trails while others are abandoned.

 Crossing Wilson Creek between downtown Menomonie and the UW Stout Campus is this large truss bridge.

-Built in approximately 1890 at an unknown location, this large truss bridge was installed in approximately 1930 to replace an older wooden trestle.
+Built in 1896 at an unknown location, this large truss bridge was installed in 1943 to replace an older wooden trestle.

 In addition to the truss, a 1905 vintage deck girder span approaches the structure.
-This span was also relocated, alas from an unknown location.
+This span was also relocated and added to the structure in 1957, alas from an unknown location.
 The bridge rests on concrete and steel substructures.

 The bridge has an unknown future.
 Maps from the City of Menomonie suggest this bridge will be reused as a trail, and the author hopes this is true.
 This structure is a large and signature bridge, and would be great for a connection between Downtown Menomonie and the Stout Campus.

 Overall, the bridge appears to remain in good condition.